ejkim000/game/README.md

 ## Classes
 1. User
-    - Save user information in Cookie and localStorage
+    - Save user's information in Cookie and localStorage
-    - Check user name to prevent duplicated user
+    - Check user name to prevent duplicated user name

 2. Quiz
     - Questions are saved in data.js file